-47.1.11.
-Where is the source code?
+48.1.11 Where is the source code?

 The source code is distributed in the root directory of the download.
 It is called ehcache-x.x.zip.
-It is also available from SourceForge online or through SVN .
+It is also available from SourceForge online or through SVN.

-47.1.12.
-How do you get statistics on an Element without affecting them?
+48.1.12 How do you get an Element without affecting statistics?